-- Intervention data may be tracked to indicate the effectiveness of the enrichment activities. - Formative and JSD Benchmark scores for language arts and math may be reviewed annually to assess students' growth over the course of the year. - JSD writing benchmark, SRI, Guiding Reading Levels, and DIBELS scores may also be reviewed to determine writing competency and reading comprehension levels. - Teachers may use common formative and summative assessments and the resulting data to identify and support students needing enrichment. - Grade levels may create and implement SMART goals linked to student achievement and review those goals on a regular basis. - We may continue the implementation of the Tier II program during the day that allows teachers to focus on those students who have mastered the core standards and are in need of enrichment. - Provide technology (either hardware or software) that will allow teachers to differentiate instruction for students who are learning at a faster pace. - Provide teachers with additional materials for hands-on projects that enrich concepts in the core curriculum.
+Intervention data may be tracked to indicate the effectiveness of the enrichment activities.
+Intervention data review will be scheduled in November and March.

+Formative and JSD Benchmark scores for language arts and math may be reviewed annually to assess student growth over the course of the year.
+Benchmark data will be analyzed after the district due dates.

+JSD writing and reading benchmarks, Guiding Reading Levels, and DIBELS scores may also be reviewed to determine writing competency and reading comprehension levels.
+Benchmark, GRL, and DIBELS data will be analyzed after the district due dates.

+Teachers may use common formative and summative assessments and the resulting data to identify and support students needing enrichment.

+Grade levels may create and implement SMART goals linked to student achievement and review those goals on a regular basis.

+Grade levels may use the implementation of the Tier II program during the day that allows teachers to focus on those students who have mastered the core standards and are in need of enrichment.

+Provide technology (either hardware or software) that will allow teachers to differentiate instruction for students who are learning at a faster pace.

+Provide teachers with additional materials for hands-on projects that enrich concepts in the core curriculum.